reallyTG/drasync-artifact/README.md

 Below, find the real code locations in the artifact corresponding to code snippets highlighted in the paper.
 This subsection is organized according to sections in the paper.
+Run the `vim` command in Docker to open the file in an editor at the given line.

 #### Motivating Examples